immartian/imc/content/_index.md

 ---
 date: "2022-06-26T18:27:58+01:00"
-title: "A Continuum of Recursive Emergence"
+title: "A Timeless Journey of Recursive Emergence"
 ---
 >>>>>>>>> **From Before Time-Space: The Cosmological Layer**
 >>>>>>>>>
 >>>>>>>>> In the lens of [**Recursive Emergence (RE)**](https://recursive-emergence.github.io/RE/), even universes may arise recursively.
-A black hole in one universe can seed the birth of another, where spacetime expands with new constants and laws.
+As thinkers from [Roger Penrose](https://en.wikipedia.org/wiki/Roger_Penrose) to [Lee Smolin](https://en.wikipedia.org/wiki/Lee_Smolin) have suggested, a black hole in one universe can seed the birth of another, where spacetime expands with new constants and laws.
 To its inhabitants, each feels infinite, though it is only a local infinity.
 Memory of ancestry resets at each birth, leaving only faint echoes in symmetries, entropy, and constants.
 >>>>>>>>
 >>>>>>>> **The Chemical Layer**
 >>>>>>>>
->>>>>>>> From the harmony of elements imagined by [Empedocles](https://en.wikipedia.org/wiki/Empedocles) to the laws of chemistry, atoms bond, break, and recombine.
-This is the groundwork for life's recursive complexity.
+>>>>>>>> From the harmony of elements imagined by [Empedocles](https://en.wikipedia.org/wiki/Empedocles) to the laws of chemistry, atoms bond, break, and recombine — producing the dissipative structures described by [Ilya Prigogine](https://en.wikipedia.org/wiki/Ilya_Prigogine), groundwork for life's recursive complexity.
 >>>>>>>
 >>>>>>> **The Biological Layer**
 >>>>>>>